-All faculty and supervisory employees of the University are required to complete a two-hour online training program within ninety (90) days of hire.
+All faculty and staff of the University are required to complete a one-hour online training program within thirty (30) days of hire.
+Supervisory staff are required to complete a two-hour online training program within thirty (30) days of hire or promotion to a supervisory role.
 The training addresses physical and nonphysical sexual harassment, discrimination, and retaliation.
 Employees are required to complete the course every two years.